 [email protected]

 Part-time Transitional Bilingual Education (Spanish): Students in our part-time TBE program are offered a self-contained English classroom.
-ESL services for English support are offered by an ESL endorsed teacher.
+ESL services for English support are offered by an ESL-endorsed teacher.
 Spanish support can be provided if needed.

 Spanish I– Grade 8 students have the opportunity to begin learning Spanish as a foreign language during this interactive, exploratory course.